mjablonski984/ToDo-List/README.md

-# ToDo-List
+# To-Do-List
-A Simple Todo List App built with Node.js
+A Simple To-Do-List App built with Node.js and MongoDB.

-Packages used: Express, Body-parser, EJS.
+Packages used : Body-parser, EJS, Express, Lodash, Mongoose.